zett-8/stable-diffusion-with-diffusers-on-colab/README.md

 ## How to run
 1. Click the [Open in Colab] icon on top of this README
+2. Copy the note to your Google drive if you want
-1. Paste your token in the first cell
+3. Paste your token in the first cell
-1. Run each cell from the top
+4. Run each cell from the top